earlution/dev-toolkit/KB/PM_and_Portfolio/kanban/epics/Epic-1/Story-001-vibe-dev-kit-kanban-and-versioning.md

 - [x] Update `release-workflow-agent-execution.md` to:
   - ✅ Clarify that examples using `0.9.21.3+2` are **Confidentia/fynd.deals examples**, not dev-kit releases (completed in E2:S01:T02)
-  - ✅ Add a short note about how RW should be interpreted when running directly in the `vibe-dev-kit` repo (completed in E2:S01:T02)
+  - ✅ Add a short note about how RW should be interpreted when running directly in the `ai-dev-kit` repo (completed in E2:S01:T02)
 - [x] Ensure `.cursorrules` (when added for this repo) uses the correct dev-kit version schema.
   - ✅ `.cursorrules` RW trigger section aligned with dev-kit policy (completed in E2:S01:T03)

 **Status:** ✅ **COMPLETE** - RW docs updated to distinguish dev-kit vs external examples.
-All examples tagged with `[Example: Confidentia/fynd.deals]` or `[Example: vibe-dev-kit]` labels.
+All examples tagged with `[Example: Confidentia/fynd.deals]` or `[Example: ai-dev-kit]` labels.
 Cursorrules section aligned with dev-kit versioning policy.

 ---